picfight/pfcd/mempool/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/picfight/pfcd/mempool)

-Package mempool provides a policy-enforced pool of unmined PicFight transactions.
+Package mempool provides a policy-enforced pool of unmined bitcoin transactions.

-A key responsibility of the PicFight network is mining transactions – regular transactions and stake transactions – into blocks.
+A key responsbility of the bitcoin network is mining user-generated transactions into blocks.
 In order to facilitate this, the mining process relies on having a readily-available source of transactions to include in a block that is being solved.

 At a high level, this package satisfies that requirement by providing an in-memory pool of fully validated transactions that can also optionally be further filtered based upon a configurable policy.

-The Policy configuration options has flags that control whether or not "standard" transactions and old votes are accepted into the mempool.
+One of the policy configuration options controls whether or not "standard" transactions are accepted.
 In essence, a "standard" transaction is one that satisfies a fairly strict set of requirements that are largely intended to help provide fair use of the system to all users.
-It is important to note that what is considered to be a "standard" transaction changes over time as policy and consensus rules evolve.
+It is important to note that what is considered a "standard" transaction changes over time.
 For some insight, at the time of this writing, an example of _some_ of the criteria that are required for a transaction to be considered standard are that it is of the most-recently supported version, finalized, does not exceed a specific size, and only consists of specific script forms.

-Since this package does not deal with other PicFight specifics such as network communication and transaction relay, it returns a list of transactions that were accepted which gives the caller a high level of flexibility in how they want to proceed.
+Since this package does not deal with other bitcoin specifics such as network communication and transaction relay, it returns a list of transactions that were accepted which gives the caller a high level of flexibility in how they want to proceed.
 Typically, this will involve things such as relaying the transactions